 Historically, firms that have joined the impressive list of Top 10 largest stocks enjoyed a strong run-up on their way to the top 10, but have on average lagged the market in subsequent years.
 Exhibit 1 illustrates this.
 The average annualized return for these stocks over the three years prior to joining the Top 10 was nearly 25% higher than the market.
 In the three years after, the edge was less than 1%2.
 Five years after joining the Top 10, these stocks were, on average, underperforming the market.
 Extend the time frame out to 10 years and the gap was even wider – a stark turnaround from their earlier advantage.

 To a degree, anxiety about missing out on an opportunity is inevitable.
 Some asset managers are even trying to capitalize on this instinct by launching their own ‘FOMO funds.’1 But investing this way can lead to a dangerous cycle of emotions and trading.
-Fear of missing out can lead to buying securities to chase recent performance, which can lead to panicked selling if that performance doesn’t continue.
+Fear of missing out can lead to buying securities to chase recent financial markets performance, which can lead to panicked selling if that performance doesn’t continue.
 The cycle can repeat itself when a new large name is in the news.

 Fortunately, there are ways to curtail the nervousness around missed opportunities.
 Asking yourself what your goals are is a good place to start.
 From there, you can work with your advisor to develop a comprehensive plan that is designed to meet these goals in the long term.
 Anticipate that FOMO will happen but be prepared to maintain discipline.

 Diversification can help.
 There are over 3,000 stocks that trade domestically and over 7,000 additional stocks outside the US.
 Having broad market exposure ensures that you hold the biggest names, but importantly they’re not all you hold.
 Being diversified helps you capture the performance of FAANG stocks as well as the next generation of FAANG stocks, whatever they may be.